-The newly founded multidisciplinary Centre for Trauma Sciences Research (CTSR) provides a focal point that links preclinical and clinical researchers working across the University of Birmingham campus on wide ranging translational trauma science projects.
+The multidisciplinary Centre for Trauma Sciences Research (CTSR) provides a focal point that links preclinical and clinical researchers working across the University of Birmingham campus on wide ranging translational trauma science projects.
 It has three core objectives:

 - To generate a pipeline of novel preclinical research projects and move them rapidly along the translational pathway from conception towards clinical adoption;